Install eZ Platform¶

 Installation for production is only supported on Linux.

-To install eZ Platform for development on macOS or Windows, see a cookbook recipe on installing on those systems.
+To install eZ Platform for development on macOS or Windows, see Install on macOS or Windows.

 Prepare work environment¶